nickesc/tempChecker/README.md

 ![The tempChecker sitting on top of my mirror](docs/device.jpeg)

-> Here, you can see the microcontroller set up on top of the mirror in my room.
+> The microcontroller set up on top of a mirror in my room.
 It lives there, where it can sit unbothered long term.
 The red LED on the board lights up while sending data to Adafruit IO so that I know when a reading is being taken.

 It sends those readings to Adafruit IO, which logs them and displays them on a [dashboard](https://io.adafruit.com/nickesc/dashboards/room-environment) that I've created.